SMAPPNYU/smappdragon/README.md

 collection = JsonCollection('~/Documents/file.json')
 ```

-*returns* a collection object can have methods called on it
+*returns* a collection object that can have methods called on it

 test: `python -m unittest tests.test_json_collection`